kebris-c/print_banner/README.md

 # 🦉 Banner

-**Print Banner** is a lightweight C utility that prints custom banners in the terminal using ASCII art and ANSI colors.
+**Banner** is a lightweight C utility that prints custom banners in the terminal using ASCII art and ANSI colors.
 It’s designed to make your project headers or startup messages stand out with a clean, colorful style.

 ---